 3. Vapor Smoothing

-Vapor Smoothing is a post-processing technology that melts the surface of a part with steam from a steam tank to achieve a polished surface.
-Vapor Smoothing can make a part’s surface smooth and shiny in seconds and is widely used in consumer electronics, prototyping and medical applications.
+Vapor Smoothing is a post-processing technique that achieves surface finish by melting the surface of a part with steam from a steam tank.
+Vapor Smoothing can turn a part’s surface smooth and shiny in as little as a few seconds, and is used in a wide range of consumer electronics, prototyping, and medical applications.

 Steam smoothing quickly improves the appearance of parts, reduces surface roughness, has a low impact on accuracy, can handle multiple parts at once, and is suitable for mass production, especially for products that require a good visual effect, such as consumer electronics housings and toys.

-Of course, steam smoothing technology also has limitations, it has limitations on the size of the part, and the effect of printing on high heat-resistant materials is not good.
-The steam treatment process makes it difficult to control the dimensions accurately and can lead to small changes in size.
-Improper processing may cause excessive melting, deformation or even damage to the part.
+Of course, steam smoothing technology also has limitations, it has limitations on the size of the part, and it is not effective on highly heat-resistant materials.
+The steam treatment process can result in minor dimensional changes.
+Improper treatment may cause excessive melting, deformation or even damage to the part.

 In conclusion, each polishing process has its specific application scenarios and advantages, and choosing the right polishing method is crucial to the final quality of the 3D printed part.
 It is recommended that when choosing a polishing process, it is best to consider the material of the part, property requirements, application scenarios, etc., and choose the most suitable polishing process for the part, so that the 3D printed part can achieve a surface quality comparable to that of traditionally manufactured parts.